Thomas S. Power: Cold War and Strategic Air Command

 I was first told about this action soon after the crisis by Major General (then Colonel) George J. Keegan Jr., then SAC chief of intelligence, who was present when General Powers [sic] gave the order and it was executed.

 Commanders-in-chief of The Strategic Air Command General Thomas S. Power with Commander of Air Force System Command General Bernard A. Schriever during senate hearing at The Capitol Hill.

 On October 24, shortly after DEFCON 2 was declared, General Power sent the following special message to all SAC wings, in a clear (uncoded) voice transmission, emphasizing the need for safety and caution in the dangerous operation:

 This is General Power speaking.
 I am addressing you for the purpose of reemphasizing the seriousness of the situation the nation faces.
 We are in an advanced state of readiness to meet any emergencies, and I feel that we are well prepared.
 I expect each of you to maintain strict security and use calm judgement during this tense period.
 Our plans are well prepared and are being executed smoothly.
 If there are any questions concerning instructions which by the nature of the situation deviates from the normal, use the telephone for clarification.
 Review your plans for further action to insure that there will be no mistakes or confusion.
 I expect you to cut out all nonessentials and put yourself in a maximum readiness condition.
 If you are not sure what you should do in any situation, and if time permits, get in touch with us here.

-Although Power has been widely criticized for revealing the readiness status of U.S. strategic forces in an uncoded transmission (which was reportedly picked up by Soviet intelligence services), the message's major purpose appears to have been to encourage subordinate SAC officers to place priority on "calm judgment" and the prevention of mistakes in the crisis.
-Such signs of leaders concerns for safety should have had a positive impact in reducing the risk of accidents.